dannyphamv/website/README.md

 # Danny Pham's Personal Website

-This is the personal website of Danny Pham, built with HTML and styled using Pico.css.
+This is the personal website of Danny Pham, built with HTML and styled using Simple.css.
 It features a clean, responsive design, a light/dark mode, and sections for contact information and diplomas.

 ## Features
 - Responsive layout with Simple.css